-During an early evening priesthood meeting today, one of the counselors in our stake presidency recalled his service, decades back, as a missionary in Bolivia.
+During a meeting some years ago, one of the then-counselors in our stake presidency recalled his service, decades back, as a missionary in Bolivia.
 Among the phrases that he commonly heard there was Si Dios quiere (“If God wills”).
 He confessed that the phrase sometimes irritated him.
 “Will you promise to give up smoking?” a missionary would ask someone he was teaching.
 “Si Dios quiere!” the Bolivian would respond.
 All too often, it seemed a polite way of saying “I have not the slightest intention of actually trying.”

 The phrase, which is common across the Spanish-speaking world, is almost certainly a translation of إن شاء الله, or in sha’a Allah — an Arabic phrase, omnipresent in Arabaphone countries and indeed the world of Islam, that means precisely the same thing.
 Arabic-speaking Muslims occupied greater or lesser portions of the Iberian peninsula from Tariq b.
 Ziyad’s invasion in A.D.
 711 until the Reconquista led by Ferdinand and Isabella drove the last overt Muslims back across the Straits of Gibraltar (Jabal Tariq, or “Tariq’s Mountain”) into North Africa in A.D.
 1492.
 The results of those nearly eight centuries of Arab Muslim presence dot the landscape of modern Spain — and its language.

 I heard in sha’a Allah all the time while I lived in Cairo.
 “Can I count on you to be here tomorrow at four o’clock?”
 I would ask.
 “In sha’a Allah!” the plumber would respond.
 And he usually didn’t show up.

 I came to regard in sha’a Allah as, on the whole, simply a polite or evasive way of saying “No.”